Kloreos/Binary-Calculator/README.md

-Full project by PetesHacker

-Division will be added soon
+Division will be added soon due to my stupidity